moratilla/www.moratilla.com/_talks/dtrace-tutorial.md

 I was moving from Abstra-Taric to BQ, when an interesting proposal hit my inbox.
   Was I able to teach a lesson about Dynamic Tracing for a IT team that was involved in a real problem?
-Nice time to spend a morning with nice people talking about real problems, performance issues, and dtrace.
+Nice time to spend a morning with nice people talking about real problems, performance issues, and DTrace.

-Here was the Table of  Contents of the talk.
+Here was the Table of Contents for the talk.

     TUTORIAL DTRACE

-    Este tutorial tiene como proposito enseñar a utilizar la herramienta dtrace.
+    Este tutorial tiene como proposito enseñar a utilizar la herramienta DTrace.

     INDICE
     ======

     1. Breve evolución de los sistemas de debugging en caliente 1.1.
-De sar a dtrace y lttng
+De sar a DTrace y lttng
     2. Problemas del dia a dia
     3. Dtrace, la solucion de Sun Microsystems
     4. Casos de uso comunes